gerekper/ganjaking/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 1.9.4 - 06.21.2022 =
+* Updated EDD plugin updater class to version 1.9.2.
+* Added default exclusion to REST API option for compatibility.

+= 1.9.3 - 06.17.2022 =
+* Remove Used CSS filter adjustment to fix an issue where certain WordPress post functions wouldn't be available when trying to selectively disable the feature.
+* Rolled back minor plugin UI JavaScript addition, as it was interfering with entering data on multiple lines in certain input fields.

+= 1.9.2 - 06.16.2022 =
+* Added new perfmatters_used_css filter.
+* Added new perfmatters_allow_buffer filter.
+* Added a notice in the Script Manager when Testing Mode is enabled.
+* Improved reliability of CSS Background Image function when child elements with additional background images are present.
+* Script Manager style compatibility fixes.
+* Fixed an issue where some post specific meta options were not being respected when determining if a feature should run.
+* Fixed an issue where pressing enter on the main plugin settings page would trigger a specific form action instead of save settings.
+* Changed CSS class initialization hook to be in the correct order with other output buffer functions.
+* Made an adjustment to how we generate the local used stylesheet URL for better compatibility.
+* Fixed an issue where loading attribute was still getting applied to images that were excluded from lazy loading.
+* Fixed an issue where images inside an excluded picture element were not also getting excluded.
+* Fixed an issue in the Script Manager where archives were not being grouped together with their respective post type.
+* Additions to plugin UI JavaScript to allow for disabled sections to be hidden even when nested controllers are present.
+* Moved background process library to composer autoloader.
+* Removed BETA tag from Remove Unused CSS option.

+= 1.9.1 - 05.23.2022 =
+* Added new option to lazy load CSS Background Images.
+* Added new option for Dual Tracking when using gtag.js in local analytics.
+* Added new perfmatters_rest_api_exceptions filter.
+* Fixed an issue where individually delayed local scripts would not get correctly rewritten to load from the CDN.
+* Fixed an issue where lazy loading would run into an error if no px or % was specified with the threshold value.
+* Fixed an issue with buffer validation that was conflicting with certain caching setups.
+* Fixed an issue where existing font preconnect and prefetch tags were not being detected properly when using Local Fonts.
+* Fixed an error related to cookie constants when running MU Mode in certain environments.
+* Fixed multiple AMP validation errors and added additional checks to prevent certain functions from running on AMP URLs.
+* Minor adjustment to CDN rewrite regex pattern to work with encoded quotation characters.
+* Changed toggle CSS selectors to be more specific to prevent conflicts.
+* Moved plugin settings header output to in_admin_header action hook for compatibility.
+* Moved JS optimization functions to new class structure to be more inline with current codebase.
+* Improvements to critical image preloading allowed for a move to a singular output buffer.

+= 1.9.0 - 04.15.2022 =
+* Fixed an issue that was causing excluded selectors to not be recognized properly after Used CSS was cleared.
+* Minor adjustments to the new plugin UI.

+= 1.8.9 - 04.13.2022 =
+* Updated plugin settings UI.
+* Added new post meta option to Clear Used CSS for an individual page or post type.
+* Added new perfmatters_rucss_excluded_selectors filter.
+* Fixed a lazy loading issue that was preventing some images from loading properly in Safari.
+* Migrated Delay JS Timeout dropdown to a simpler on/off toggle that will default to 10 seconds.
+Our filter is also still available to set a custom timeout value.
+* Fixed an issue with MU plugin that was interfering with rewrite rules in some instances.
+* Added additional excluded page builder parameter for Flatsome UX.
+* Moved restore default functionality to a separate option on the tools page.
+* Code refactoring.
+* Translation updates.

+= 1.8.8 - 03.23.2022 =
+* Changed default setting for Used CSS Method from file to inline, as we think this will be the more compatible solution for most users going forward.
+If you were previously using the file method, you may need to save that option again.
+* Added width and height parameters to placeholder SVGs to prevent warnings for a ratio mismatch that would happen for some images.
+* Fixed an issue where the noscript tags were getting malformed for some images inside picture tags after lazy loading.
+* Removed placeholder SVGs on source tags since the image tag will already have one.
+* Changed settings export file name date format to be easier to organize when managing multiples.
+* Updated tooltip for Blank Favicon option to be more clear.

+= 1.8.7 - 03.14.2022 =
+* Added new Used CSS Method option to choose whether to load used CSS from a file or inline.
+* Added new perfmatters_cache_path filter.
+* Updated metabox functions to restrict metabox display to administrators only.
+* Made some adjustments to custom login URL function to better support 3rd party tools using WP CLI.
+* Added Fusion Builder query string parameters to excluded page builders array.
+* Adjusted Unused CSS regex to be more consistent when stylesheets are placed in between other link tags.
+* Changes to instances where ABSPATH was used to determine a directory location for better compatibility with certain hosts.
+* Fixed an issue with Remove Global Styles option where duotone SVGs were not being removed on WordPress 5.9.2.
+* Fixed an issue where WooCommerce block stylesheets were not getting correctly dequeued when Disable Scripts option was set.
+* Fixed an issue that was causing the CSS Parser library not to get included correctly in certain cases.
+* Translation updates.

+= 1.8.6 - 02.10.2022 =
+* Added new option to Remove Global Styles related to duotone filters.
+* Added new perfmatters_script_manager_locale filter.
+* Added new perfmatters_disable_woocommerce_scripts filter.
+* Added new perfmatters_page_builders filter.
+* Added new perfmatters_delay_js_behavior filter.
+* Fixed an issue with the unused CSS parser that was incorrectly rewriting relative URLs if there was no query string present on the original stylesheet src.
+* Added additional parameter to page builders array for compatibility.
+* Fixed an issue that was causing the login URL disabled 404 behavior to result in an error if a 404 template was not found.
+* Added some additional checks before creating cache directories for local fonts and used CSS.
+* Fixed an issue that was causing the fade-in effect to conflict with child images inside a lazy loaded container.
+* Fixed an undefined index warning coming from unused CSS settings update function.
+* Added a default delay JS exclusion for admin only inline customize-support script.
+* Refactored entire meta.php code to be more efficient (38% smaller) and in line with current structure.
+* Translation updates.

+= 1.8.5 - 01.19.2022 =
+* Added new feature to Remove Unused CSS (BETA).
+* Added new perfmatters_remove_unused_css filter.
+* Adjusted CDN Rewrite buffer priority for better compatibility with other features.
+* Made an improvement to the Disable XML-RPC function to return a 403 error when xmlrpc.php is accessed directly.
+* Script Manager stylesheet updates for better compatibility.
+* Fixed an issue in the Script Manager where the input controls were sometimes not displaying after toggling a script off.
+* Added additional style for YouTube preview thumbnail play button to fix an alignment issue with certain setups.
+* Buffer adjustments for compatibility.

+= 1.8.4 - 12.19.2021 =
+* Fixed an issue that was interfering with sitemap display in certain configurations.
+* Added <a> element support for lazy loading inline background images.

+= 1.8.3 - 12.13.2021 =
+* Added new perfmatters_fade_in_speed filter.
+* Fixed an issue that was preventing lazy loading fade in from working correctly with certain background images.
+* Fixed an issue that was interfering with the display of certain inline SVG elements.
+* Adjusted local analytics hook priority for better compatibility.
+* Script Manager style updates for better compatibility.
+* Translation updates.

 = 1.8.2 - 12.08.2021 =
 * New Lazy Loading option to Exclude Leading Images.